ImanJowkar/mtcse/README.md

 /ip firewall raw
 add action=drop chain=prerouting src-address-list=port-scan

+# or we can use action=tarpit
 ```
 its good to drop packets in `raw table` like above.

+# detect vpn login failure more than 3 times
 `Identify the source IP that is making repeated attempts with incorrect usernames and passwords through VPNS.`

 ```